croner-i-web/progression-framework/frameworks/content/content-manager.md

           - "Seeks feedback and guidance from other content engineers and colleagues."
           - "Accepts feedback graciously.  "
           - "Manages own workload and highlights to manager when over-loaded or not enough to do."
-          - "Look to opportunities to support all disciplines in your delivery team to gain an understanding of what they do."
+          - "Look to opportunities to support all disciplines in your delivery to gain an understanding of what they do."
           - "Proactively takes action to develop and improve your communication skills and understand how to approach different audiences."
           - "Transparent about mistakes you have made."
           - "Proactively seeks feedback from the people around you."